asad2200/rest-api/README.md

          - BasicAuthentication - BasicAuthenticationClass ( only api )
          - SessionAuthentication - SessionAuthenticationClass ( only api )
          - Authentication in Function based view - FunctionBasedViewAuthentication ( only api )
+         - TokenAuthentication - TokenAuthenticationClass ( only api )

       - Permission
          - AllowAny